utof/utofme2svelte/for-agent-copilot.md

 Tailwind immediately.
 Initial static implementation but be very open for animation and future shenanigans like e.g. i want to animate borders, add sound effects on hover etc, events after clicking/tapping the link.
 The whole box/rectangle is a clickable (via hyperlink that is the text of the link).
 The whole link isnt displayed, only the username e.g. @hello

 general:

-when making commit messages, dont say e.g. "implement link card component with placeholders; update main page layout and add SVG assets", but shorten it e.g.: "init link card component w/ placeholders; update main page layout; add SVGs"
+1. when making commit messages, dont say e.g. "implement link card component with placeholders; update main page layout and add SVG assets", but shorten it e.g.: "init link card component w/ placeholders; update main page layout; add SVGs"
+2. when u see a todo in a file as a comment, ask the use whether to implement it.
+After the current task is done.
+If it is a big task, break it down into smaller tasks and implement them one by one.
+Delete the todo after the task has been implemented successfully without any issues in the command line or problems in vscode.